Custom Products for the Digital Radio Amateur Enthusiast

 PTT Keying:

 The DRA-Pi-Zero uses a relay for PTT switching.
-Some radios don't like a transistor, and using a relay eliminates any keying issues due to the junction loss of a transistor.
+Some radios don't like a transistor, and the use of a relay eliminates any keying issues due to the junction loss of a transistor.
 FET's and other transistor switching is fast - but the reed relay we use is almost as fast.
 For the protocols this hardware supports - it's plenty fast enough.
 The 2N7000 is a popular PTT transistor but will lock up in the presence of RF (RFI).
-The last thing we want is for the radio interface to lock PTT on solid - and require a hard reboot to resolve it.
+The last thing we want is for the radio interface to lock PTT "on" solid - and require a hard reboot to resolve it.

 Red "PTT" LED:

-The Red LED is in parallel with the coil of the relay.
-There is no provision to use a separate Raspberry Pi GPIO to illuminate the Red LED - such as with Direwolf.
-PTT logic is driven from pin 32 of the 40 pin header.
+The Red LED indicates the successful assertion of Push To Talk (PTT).
+This LED is in parallel with the coil of the relay.
+PTT logic is driven from pin 32 of the 40 pin Raspberry Pi 2X20 header.

 Online ordering available from the DRA-Pi-Zero main page.